Become a Ride Leader!

 We are excited you want to join our wonderful community of Ride Leaders.
 Listed below are the steps involved in becoming a Cascade Ride Leader.
 If you have any questions or concerns along the way, please get in touch with us.

-To become Ride Leader you must be a premium or champion level member of Cascade Bicycle Club.
-If you are not currently a premium member you can become one here.
+To become Ride Leader you must be a member of Cascade Bicycle Club.
+If you are not currently a member you can become one here.
+We have various levels of membership to suit different budgets.
+We don't want cost to be a barrier, so if you have concerns please get in touch with us.

 Participate in at least five Free Group Rides